sourceryinstitute/OpenCoarrays/STATUS.md

   cover the applications communicaiton needs or applications or applications for which another communication library provides any communication needs not covered by the proposed collectives
+* Efficient strided array transfer support is available only for intrinsic types.
+* Efficient strided array transfer support is not available for remote-to-remote transfers.
+* Overwriting a coarray with itself is not managed efficiently for strided transfers.

 Basic Communication Support
 ---------------------------